mautic/developer-documentation-new/docs/plugins/integrations/integrations.rst

 .. vale on

-If the Integration includes a Builder (Email or Landing Page):
+If the Integration includes a Builder, Email or Landing Page:

 1. :ref:`Register the Integration<Registering the Integration as a builder>` as an Integration that provides a custom builder.
 2. Configure what featured builders the Integration supports (Mautic currently supports 'Email' and 'Landing Page' builders).